 At the beginning of the 20th century in that area which now constitutes Northern Ireland there were eight districts in which dialects of Ulster Gaelic survived among 5% or more of the total population.
 As well as the Red Bay Gaeltacht of the Glens of Antrim and Rathlin Island, the Mid-Ulster Gaeltacht centring on the Sperrins lay entirely within what was to become Northern Ireland.
 There were also three areas along the border which were extensions of localities in which Gaelic was spoken by a higher percentage of people.
 These were South Armagh Gaelic, which was part of the old Oriel Gaelic spoken also in Louth and Monaghan, west Tyrone Gaelic, which was an extension of Donegal Gaelic, and south-west Fermanagh Gaelic which was an outlier of the Gaelic of Cavan and Leitrim.
 Perhaps the most literary of these was the Gaelic of Old Oriel.
 A fourth border area was Strabane, which was formed by immigration from Mid-Ulster and Donegal.
 The eighth area was around Trillick in southwest Tyrone.
 The Gaelic heritage survives in Ulster in place and personal names, i.e. Shankill and Craig.
 In fact, there are more of these names of Gaelic derivation in Ulster than anywhere else in Ireland.
 Ulster Gaelic however has seriously declined as a living language.
 By the early nineteen eighties there were only two small Gaelic-speaking areas in Donegal of 8,400 and 2,000 souls, with a further 15,500 in the remainder of the island (Desmond Fennell).
 This was due firstly to the effects of the industrial revolution taking people from the land and concentrating them in the major cities which were English-speaking, secondly to the early antagonism of both Church and State and more recently to feelings that Gaelic-speaking had become the weekend sport of the urban elite, with subsequent rejection by the people.
 Recently however the language has re-established itself in West Tyrone and Belfast, where it has become a badge of national identity.

 Yet the decline of Ulster Gaelic also owes much to Irish Nationalism itself.
 The main problem for the early Gaelic nationalist was that there was no single “caint na ndoine” or language of the people to promote as the “Irish Language”, but an extensive range of local idioms and grammatical forms.
 Most scholars agreed with T.F.O’Rahilly that “in the case of Irish it is especially necessary that a standard language be left to evolve itself …the pressing problem of the hour is to keep alive and vigorous every one of the last few dialects of Irish that have survived.
-Little good would a manufactured ‘literary’ language be if once the stream of living Irish … is allowed to dry up” (Studies, 1923).
+Little good would a manufactured ‘literary’ language be if once the stream of living Irish is allowed to dry up” (Studies, 1923).
 In the early 1940’s with the development of the Gaelic nationalist urban elite, de Valera requested the translation department of the Eire parliament (since there was no central Academy to direct language reform) to produce a standard reformed spelling.
 This they did in 1945, followed by a proposed standard grammar in 1953, which was composed mainly of forms selected from Munster and Connaught Gaelic, and largely ignored the Ulster Gaelic of Donegal.
-This standard grammar has now been generally adopted as the “Irish Grammar”, An Caighdeán Oifigiúil (the official written standard) but the name of the language remains Gaeilge.
-One of the most influential essays prior to its development was Forbairt na Gaeilge by Niall O Domhnaill, ironically of Donegal Gaeltacht origin.
+This standard grammar has now been generally adopted as the “Irish Grammar”, An Caighdeán Oifigiúil (the official written standard) but the name of the language remains Gaeilge, a Connacht appelation, while in Ulster Gaelic the language is named Gaeilic.
+One of the most influential essays prior to the standard’s development was Forbairt na Gaeilge by Niall O Domhnaill, ironically of Donegal Gaeltacht origin.
 O Domhnaill’s work was vigorously nationalistic, strongly advocating the artificial development of a standard language as the “mental tool for a new national life” and he declared that the standard would be created in Dublin.
 For O Domhnaill the main goal of Gaelic revivalism was “to give Irish a national character”.
 This was bound engender hostility towards Gaelic among the Unionist population of Ulster, who could have acted to preserve more of their ancient heritage.

 The history of the English language starts with the settlement in Britain of Jutes, Saxons and Angles in the 5th and 6th centuries and these population groupings came from respectively Jutland, Schleswig and Halstein.
 The Jutes settled mainly in Kent, Southern Hampshire and the Isle of Wight, while Saxons occupied the rest of England south of the Thames as well as modern Middlesex and Essex.
 The Angles, who also settled in what is now modern Friesland in the Netherlands, eventually took the remainder of England as far north as the Firth of Forth, including the area of the future Edinburgh, and the Anglian speaking region developed into two speech groups.
 To the north of the river, Northumbrian was spoken and to the south, Southumbrian or Mercian.
 There were thus four dialects, Northumbria, Mercian, West Saxon and Kentish.
 One result of the Norman Conquest of 1066 was the placing of all four old English dialects on a more or less equal level.
 The Old Northumbrian dialect became divided into Scots and Northern by the end of the 13th century.
-In its roots and origins Scots was closet perhaps to Frisian and thus is grouped today together with Received Pronunciation or standard English along with Frisian in the language grouping known as Coastal Germanic.
+In its roots and origins Scots was closest perhaps to Frisian and thus is grouped today together with Received Pronunciation or standard English along with Frisian in the language grouping known as Coastal Germanic.
 This forms with the Dutch and German or land Germanic the group known as West Germanic.
 In fact, the Anglo-Saxon Boniface was so well understood in Friesland in 754 that it became dangerous for him to stay there.
 The Frisian heritage is also apparent in the name of Dumfries, which is thought to mean “The Fort of the Frisians.”

 It must be stated that Received Pronunciation English is not intrinsically superior to other varieties of English but has for purely historical reasons achieved more extensive usage than the others.
 This may have been fostered by the establishment of public schools such as Winchester, Eton, Harrow and Rugby and its use as the standard English in ancient universities such as Oxford, Cambridge, and Trinity College, Dublin.
 Irish pronunciation generally has been conservative and is clearer and more easily intelligible than many other dialects.
 Ulster English in fact preserves many older words than have since gone out of use in England.
 It has been stated that more of Shakespeare’s words are used at the present time in Armagh than in Warwickshire itself.
 Overall there has been a widespread generalisation of Ulster English (Northern Hiberno-English) throughout Ulster including Belfast.
 The source of this Ulster language is a mixture of English dialects in the narrower sense and of Lallans.
 John Braidwood in his classical study Ulster and Elizabethan English has pointed out that the English contribution, historical and linguistic, should not be minimised.
 Brendan Adams (1977) delineated a border between Ulster English and the Southern speech as running between two parallel lines from Bundoran to Dundalk and from Sligo to Drogheda.
 As with Gaelic, south of a similar line dialects are quite homogeneous while north of it Scottish influences have led to more complex regional variations.